 The IHS Markit/CIPS UK Flash Composite PMI edged down to 54.1 in September of 2021 from 54.8 in August, slightly below forecasts of 54.5.
 The reading pointed to the slowest growth in private sector activity since February.
 Although both monitored sectors saw rates of expansion ease, the slowdown was more pronounced in manufacturing where production rose only modestly amid severe supply-chain disruption and signs of demand softening.
 Rates of expansion in both output and new orders were each the weakest in the respective seven-month sequences of growth.
 The rate of job creation remained elevated, however, driven by strong hiring at service providers.
 Meanwhile, inflationary pressures showed little sign of abating, with input costs up sharply again and charges raised to the greatest extent on record. source: Markit Economics

-Composite Pmi in the United Kingdom averaged 53.62 points from 2013 until 2020, reaching an all time high of 61.80 points in October of 2013 and a record low of 13.80 points in April of 2020.
+Composite PMI in the United Kingdom averaged 53.83 points from 2013 until 2021, reaching an all time high of 62.90 points in May of 2021 and a record low of 13.80 points in April of 2020.
 This page provides - United Kingdom Composite Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-United Kingdom Composite Pmi - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Markit Economics
+United Kingdom Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Composite Pmi in the United Kingdom is expected to be 46.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite Pmi in the United Kingdom to stand at 54.50 in 12 months time.
-In the long-term, the United Kingdom Composite Pmi is projected to trend around 52.00 points in 2021 and 52.80 points in 2022, according to our econometric models.
+Composite PMI in the United Kingdom is expected to be 55.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom Composite PMI is projected to trend around 53.80 points in 2022 and 53.40 points in 2023, according to our econometric models.